Jared O'Mara: Former MP jailed over £52,000 fraud to pay drug debt

 - Published

-A former MP who tried to claim £52,000 of taxpayers' money to help fund his cocaine habit has been jailed.
+An ex-MP who tried to claim £52,000 of taxpayers' money to help fund a cocaine habit has been jailed for four years.

 Jared O'Mara sent fake invoices to the Independent Parliamentary Standards Authority (IPSA), the body which regulates MPs' business costs and pay.

-O'Mara, Sheffield Hallam MP from 2017 to 2019, was thousands of pounds in debt to a drug dealer, his trial heard.
+He was thousands of pounds in debt to a drug dealer, his trial heard.

-He was convicted of six counts of fraud and sentenced at Leeds Crown Court on Thursday to four years in prison.
+O'Mara, who quit the Labour party about a year after being elected as Sheffield Hallam MP, was convicted of six counts of fraud.

 Gareth Arnold, who submitted invoices to IPSA on behalf of O'Mara, was given a 15-month jail term suspended for two years.